PetarQAjunior/QAItiveZavrsniRad/README.md

 # QAItiveZavrsniRad

-This is the Repository made for QAItive Cypress course in which I will publish my final exam.
+This is the Repository made for "QAItive" Cypress course in which I will publish my final exam.

 For creating tests site LambdaTestPlayground is used "https://ecommerce-playground.lambdatest.io/"